 When you share the file and folders with other users, the files remain in the same account, but the user can only access them.

 If you want to migrate the content completely, you should use professional migrator software to secure transfer.

-Kernel Migrator for SharePoint is special migration-related software that allows a resourceful migration between Google Drive and OneDrive for Business.
+SharePoint Migration is a special migration-related software that allows a resourceful migration between Google Drive and OneDrive for Business.
 There are multiple features like filters, permission migration, scheduling, and migration reports that help the user migrate the content with full control.